Juice jacking: Public warnings and popular culture

 In November 2019, the Los Angeles Deputy District Attorney issued a public service announcement warning about the risks of juice jacking during the upcoming holiday travel season.
 This PSA came under scrutiny due to the fact that no public cases have come to light related to malicious charging kiosks found in public or any criminal cases being tried under the Los Angeles District Attorney's purview at the time of the PSA.

 On April 6, 2023, the FBI Denver X.com account published a warning that "bad actors have figured out ways to use public USB ports ..." as if the attack vector were novel.
-At nearly the same time, the FCC updated a warning published in 2019 about multiple hacking attempts without citations.
+At nearly the same time, the FCC updated a warning published in 2019 about multiple hacking attempts (lacking citations).
 "In some cases, criminals may have intentionally left cables plugged in at charging stations."
-This update, along with tweets on April 11 gave credence to social media posts and internet news articles that spread the information as fact.
-There were no actual instances cited of this threat being used in the wild.
-The original FBI tweet was not based on specific intelligence.

-A 2023 Ars Technica investigation concluded there were "no documented cases" of public charging-station juice jacking on modern iOS or Android devices and that federal advisories had recycled one another without new evidence.
-Apple told the outlet it was unaware of any such attacks in the wild.
-The piece attributed persistent warnings to a media-agency feedback loop and noted that iOS/Android permission prompts at the time substantially limited indiscriminate attacks.
-Researchers quoted characterized juice jacking as plausible mainly for highly targeted scenarios.
+This announcement, along with tweets on April 11 was later criticized by both Slate and Ars Technica as a form of bad communication: the post from the FBI was simply a generic warning that juice jacking was possible and not spurned by any recent developments, but news outlets interpreted this as a new attack vector consumers need to be aware of.